openstudioproject/openstudio_docs/installation.rst

 .. code-block:: bash

-    cd /home/www-dev/web2py
+    cd /home/www-data/web2py
     python web2py.py -a <choose a password>

 Windows

 .. code::

-    c:\python27\python.exe web2py.py -a <choose a password>
+    c:\python<version here>\python.exe web2py.py -a <choose a password>

 Open a web browser ON THE HOST COMPUTER (this is why we've installed desktop gui in this guide) and browse to http://localhost:8000  Now click on the hamburger button (The three horizontle lines for menu) on the top right of the page and click 'My Sites'.
 You should have openstudio in the list of Installed applications on the left of the page.
 If you don't, check that the directory name of the openstudio folder under /web2py/applications/ doesn't have any special characters in it and restart web2py.

-Click the manage button next to OpenStudio and select Edit from the drop down list that appears.
+Click the manage button next to openStudio and select Edit from the drop down list that appears.
 Near the bottom of the list in the Private Files section of the edit page, click Edit to the left of appconfig.ini  - Here is a line that needs to be edited.

 .. code::